Equivalences of the form $\Sigma^V X \simeq \Sigma^W X$ in equivariant stable homotopy theory: Examples

-where $C_2 = \{\psi^{\pm 1}\}$ acts by complex conjugation.
-This also describes $\pi_\star KSp_G$ as $KSp_G\simeq \Sigma^4 KO_G$.
-For $\star \in \bbZ$, this is the HFPSS for the fixed points $KF^G = \Sp^G(S_G,KF_G)$.
-The structure of $KF^G$ was determined by Segal \cite{segal1968equivariant}, see \cite[Section 9]{mathewnaumannnoel2017nilpotence} for a detailed discussion.
-In particular, $KU^G$ is a free $KU$-module with basis indexed by the irreducible complex $G$-representations, and likewise $KO^G$ splits into a sum of $KO$-modules indexed by the irreducible real $G$-representations, where these summands are of the form $KO$, $KU$, or $KSp$, corresponding to the orthogonal, complex, and symplectic irreducibles.
+\begin{rmk} The structure of $KO^G$ was determined by Segal \cite{segal1968equivariant}, and this in turn determines the HFPSS for $\pi_\ast KO_G$ in integer degrees.
+See \cite[Section 9]{mathewnaumannnoel2017nilpotence} for a detailed discussion.
+In particular, $KU^G$ is a free $KU$-module with basis indexed by the irreducible complex $G$-representations, and likewise $KO^G$ splits into a sum of $KO$-modules indexed by the irreducible real $G$-representations, where these summands are of the form $KO$, $KU$, or $KSp$, corresponding to the orthogonal, complex, and symplectic irreducibles. \tqed \end{rmk}

-From here, the computation of differentials outside of $\star \in\bbZ$ is greatly aided by the spin orientation of $KO$, a special case of which implies that if $V$ is a quaternionic $G$-representation, with quaternionic structure extending a given complex structure, then the invertible $KU$-Thom class in $\pi_{V-|V|}KU_G$ is a permanent cycle.
-See \cite[Section 5]{french2003equivariant} for further discussion.